bmuramatsu/ocw-to-go/README.md

 For convenience, the command `npm run dev` will run both `serve` and `watch` together.

+### Code formatting

+We use Prettier to format source code.
+This provides a consistent style and saves time manually formatting code.
+You can run prettier using provided scripts, call it manually, or integrate it with your editor.

 ### Browsers

 Google Chrome is recommended for development.
 It seems to have the best support